Capstone Courses Spring 2024

 Instructor: Geraldo Sousa

-This course explores and defines the Gothic tradition in British and American literature from its beginnings in the late eighteenth century to more recent twentieth-century texts in literature and film.
-The Gothic presents intensely psychological states of fear: portals open to phantasmagorical parallel realms of darkness and shadows.
+Gothic texts interrogate the nature of empirical reality and the borders of the human.
+The Gothic represents intensely psychological states of fear: portals open to parallel realms of darkness and shadows.
 It disturbs and de-stabilizes the natural, empirical, logical boundaries of reality and pursues supernatural possibility, a night world of nightmares and shadows, realms of mystery and magic.
-This course will focus on the Gothic’s recurring topics, themes and concerns, such as the Uncanny, Doubles, live burial, life after/in death, haunted houses, vampires, and monsters, as well as their cultural implications, asking why these concerns come together to form the conventions of Gothic literature and why these conventions have proven to be so compelling.
-For additional information, contact Dr. Sousa: email@example.com
+This course will focus on Gothic genres, themes, topics, and concerns, such as the female Gothic, haunted houses and forests, vampires and monsters, strange acoustic phenomena and weird media, and London’s weird tales, as well as their literary and cultural implications.
+We will pair iconic Gothic texts such as Jane Austen’s Northanger Abbey, Charlotte Brontë’s Jane Eyre and Sheridan Le Fanu’s Carmilla with many others, past and present.
+For additional information, contact Dr. Sousa: email@example.com.